zeroasterisk/meteor-cordova-geolocation-background/README.md

 * [instructions](http://www.meteorpedia.com/read/REST_API#iron-router server-side routes)
 * [rest-api](https://github.com/awatson1978/rest-api)

+**SECURITY NOTE:** All server routes should be within the server folder so the client doesn't get access to the source code.

 ```
+// in a /server/ folder, or wrapped in Meteor.isServer()

 Router.map(function() {
   // REST(ish) API
   // Cordova background/foreground can post GPS data HERE